Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: Tell me about the fasting food.

 A: Ethiopian Orthodox Christians fast 200+ days per year — no meat, dairy, or eggs.
-During major fasting periods (the 55-day Lent is the biggest), many restaurants only serve fasting food, which is essentially vegan.
+During major fasting periods (the 55-day Lent is the biggest), many restaurants serve only fasting food, which is essentially vegan.

-Don't see this as a limitation.
+Don't read this as a limitation.
 The fasting platter is one of Ethiopia's best dishes — a colorful spread of lentil stew (misir wot), chickpea stew (shiro), collard greens, beetroot, and potato, all served on injera.
 It's extraordinary.
 Four Sisters restaurant does a particularly good version for 200-400 ETB.
 If you happen to need meat, look for Muslim-owned restaurants, which serve it year-round.

-Q: Do I eat with my hands?
+Q: Do you eat with your hands?

 Getting Around